IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 # Efficient Triangular Solution to Rational-Expectations Models and Its Forward Expansion

+{% hint style="warning" %}
+You may need to refresh the page several times before math equations display correctly
+{% endhint %}

 > ### Summary
 > In this article, we show the algorithm implemented in the [IrisToolbox] for calculating a first-order approximate solution to rational-expectations